- Operational

 At OnPath Energy, we believe local residents should benefit from our projects.
 We establish community funds, managed by locals, to channel income from our projects back into the local community.
 We also invest in local communities through training of local people and creating jobs through our promise to hire locally wherever possible.

 We want every local resident to benefit from our projects.
-In 2023, over £1million of community funding from our projects was awarded to more than 100 community groups and environmental projects in Northern England and Scotland.
+In 2024, over £1.15 million of community funding from our projects was awarded to more than 100 community groups and environmental projects in Northern England and Scotland.

 Our community funds are administered through local partnership schemes, ensuring that the money is used for projects tailored to local issues, identified by local people.
 By investing in projects with community-driven action at the core, we can help create long-lasting change where it’s needed most.